 Retention Period for Audit Logs

-For Medium, Medium Hardware, and High Assurance, audit logs shall be retained on-site until reviewed, as well as being retained in the manner described below.
+For Medium and High Assurance, audit logs shall be retained on-site until reviewed, as well as being retained in the manner described below.
 For Rudimentary and Basic Assurance, audit logs shall be retained on-site for at least two months or until reviewed, as well as being retained in the manner described below.
-The individual who removes audit logs from the ACA system shall be an official different from the individuals who, in combination, command the ACA signature key.
+The individual who removes audit logs from the ACA systems shall be an official different from the individuals who, in combination, command the ACA signature key.

 Protection of Audit Logs

-The ACA system configuration and procedures must be implemented together to ensure that:
+The ACA system configurations and procedures must be implemented together to ensure that:

 Only personnel assigned to trusted roles have read access to the logs;